Marcelosmbrrr/devops/README.md

 Prometheus uses a pull-based metric collection model, where it makes HTTP requests to endpoints exposed by applications.
 The route "/metrics" is a commonly used endpoint and is being used on this project.

 The <a href="https://prometheus.io/docs/instrumenting/clientlibs/" target="_blank">client libraries</a> are libraries that help implement data collection in applications.
-There are for several languages.
 This project is using <a href="https://github.com/promphp/prometheus_client_php">PHP client library</a>.

 For services that do not expose metrics natively (such as databases, servers, etc.), exporters are used, ...